bw-restaurant-passport-1/User-Interface/README.md

       - Tablet banner change, the rest looks to fit just fine, done so by changing the  containerAttr (removed tablet @media, website scales better without a defined step for it)
       - Mobile Layout Just needs to have a nav menu created.
       - Created a Hamburger Menu using only CSS animations, will populate the screen with an overlay and access to all the nav bar options, this will only apear on mobile devices, tablet and desktop have the default nav bar ontop.
+      -Tweaked Tablet sizing for gallery on about page.
+      -Added a stars to the ratings that react on hover.

+12/29 -Tweaked the quick links bellow the banner, at first I made the images
+       static with photoshop, then relized all I had to do was create a parent dive to contain the image vector, and it would be simplter and can be easily changed down the line.
+      - Added photos to about page.
+        - Some still need to send me one.... including myself
+        - Some need a quick tweak in PS to make the size fit
+        - Some may want to change what they have.